Prediction strategies without loss: Introduction

-In this paper we revisit the multi-armed bandit problem with full information, or the experts problem, a well-studied variant of online optimization.
-In this problem the decision maker iteratively chooses among $N$ available alternatives without knowledge of their costs, and gets payoff based on the chosen alternative.
-The costs of all alternatives are revealed after the decision is made.
+Our results extend to the general setting of prediction with expert advice when there are multiple experts.
+In this problem the decision maker iteratively chooses among $N$ available alternatives without knowledge of their payoffs, and gets payoff based on the chosen alternative.
+The payoffs of all alternatives are revealed after the decision is made.
 This process is repeated over $T$ rounds, and the goal of the decision maker is to maximize her cumulative payoff over all time steps $t=1,\ldots, T$.
-This problem and its variations has been studied extensively, and efficient algorithms have been obtained (e.g.~\cite{cover-binary, weighted-majority, cover-portfolios, auer-nonstoch}).
+This problem and its variations has been studied extensively, and efficient algorithms have been obtained (e.g.~\cite{cover-binary, weighted-majority, cover-portfolios, auer-nonstoch, audibert-bubeck}).
 The most widely used measure of performance of an online decision making algorithm is {\em regret}, which is defined as the difference between the payoff of the best {\em fixed} alternative and the payoff of the algorithm.
 The well-known weighted majority algorithm of \cite{weighted-majority} obtains regret $O(\sqrt{T\log N})$ even when no assumptions are made on the process generating the payoff.
 Regret to the best fixed alternative in hindsight is a very natural notion when the payoffs are sampled from an unknown distribution, and in fact such scenarios show that the bound of $O(\sqrt{T\log N})$ on regret achieved by the weighted majority algorithm is optimal.

-When the sequence of payoffs is adversarial, other approaches to measuring the performance of an online algorithm may be valuable, and several such approaches have been proposed and analyzed in the literature.
-In this paper we generalize two such approaches and give significant improvements on existing algorithms.